 - It eliminates dandruff, stops hair loss, and adds strength and smoothness to the hair.

 The avocado tree leaves are rich in tannin-related substances.
-In Mexico and Central American countries, they are used as infusion because of their digestive and antiflatulent properties.
+Mexico and Central American countries use them as an infusion because of their digestive and antiflatulent properties.
 They are also used for headaches, directly applied on the forehead, though this habit has not been scientifically proven correct.

 The large avocado seeds are applied after being mashed as poultices for abscesses and furuncles.
 The water of the same decoction is used for dysentery and intestinal parasites.